calummoore/blog-product/content/products/webframe/index.md

 This is some incredible weather we're having!
 Focus today is on adding signup/feedback, more screenshots and start reaching out to prospective users.
 Oh and also launch, possibly tonight - still trying to figure this all out!

-  - [ ] Add a signup so people can save their favourite designs (and we can capture e-mails)
+  - [x] Add a signup so people can save their favourite designs (and we can capture e-mails)
+  - [x] Resize image crashing fix (because server runs out of memory)
-  - [ ] Add lazy loading, otherwise page takes a long time to load!
+  - [x] Add lazy loading, otherwise page takes a long time to load!
+  - [x] Add SHA to images (and use that as the image ID)
+  - [ ] Add popup to encourage signup
+  - [x] Add ProductHunt banner
-  - [ ] Add 10 more products to screenshot
+  - [x] Add 5 more products to screenshot
+  - [ ] Populate week categories (and check for new categories)
-  - [ ] Get some initial users
+  - [ ] All image requests go through cdn.webframe.xyz??
   - [ ] Add social buttons
   - [ ] Add feedback tool
   - [ ] Add mobile friendly nav
+  - [ ] Add analytics - GA / Mixpanel

+#### Summary

+A productive day, but still not not everything is finished 😭.
+I think this is fear of launching creeping in again!
+I didn't end up doing any *promotion* - I'm still unsure whether it's best to focus all attention on launch day or build up a bit of audience beforehand.
+I guess it's something I will need to try out.

+### Day 5

+☀️ 22° - Sunny intervals and a gentle breeze

+Sunny weather makes me happy 😍!
+Today is focussed on getting in a launch READY state.
+That means I need to be ready to click that ProductHunt button.
+In fact, I think I will schedule it to launch automatically.
+New launch date is now **Tuesday 28th May @ 9.30am BST**.

+  - [ ] Add popup to encourage signup
+  - [ ] All image requests go through cdn.webframe.xyz
+  - [ ] Add analytics - GA / Mixpanel
+  - [ ] Generate ProductHunt launch materials
+  - [ ] Add social buttons
+  - [ ] Add feedback tool
+  - [ ] Add mobile friendly nav
+  - [ ] Populate week categories (and check for new categories)
+  - [ ] Update this blog!